Guide: how to use ENSOscope

 - El Niño / La Niña (ENSO)

 - The natural warming (El Niño) and cooling (La Niña) of the tropical Pacific Ocean.
-It shifts weather worldwide, which is why it is worth watching.
+It shifts rainfall and heat worldwide, which is why it is worth watching.

 - Teleconnection